technofocus-pte/iammsentraprv/Lab 3 – Microsoft Entra Identity Governance/Lab 3 – Microsoft Entra Identity Governance.md

 1. Sign in to `https://entra.microsoft.com` using your **Office 365
     tenant credentials**.

-&nbsp;

-7. In the left menu, expand **Identity Governance** and select **Privileged Identity management**.
+2. In the left menu, expand **Identity Governance** and select **Privileged Identity management**.
 From the sub menu, select **Microsoft Entra roles.**

     ![computer ](./media/image46.png)

-56. Select **Roles**.
+3. Select **Roles**.
 In the Roles page, on the top menu, select **+ Add assignments.**

     ![computer ](./media/image69.png)

-57. In the Add assignments page, select the **Select role** menu and then select **User administrator.** Select the **Scope type** menu and review the available options.
+4. In the Add assignments page, select the **Select role** menu and then select **User administrator.** Select the **Scope type** menu and review the available options.
 For now, you will use the **Directory** scope type.

     ![computer ](./media/image70.png)

-58. As you did when assigning a role without a restricted scope, you would add members and complete the settings options.
+5. As you did when assigning a role without a restricted scope, you would add members and complete the settings options.
 For now, select **Cancel**.

     ![computer ](./media/image71.png)

-59. Stay on the same page and continue to the next step.
+6. Stay on the same page and continue to the next step.

-#### Step 6 – Update or remove an existing role assignment.
+### Step 6 – Update or remove an existing role assignment.

 Follow these steps to update or remove an existing role assignment.

 1. In the left sub-navigation, select **Assignments**.

-&nbsp;

-60. In **Assignments** list, for **Compliance Administrator**, review the options in the **Action** column.
+2. In **Assignments** list, for **Compliance Administrator**, review the options in the **Action** column.

     ![computer ](./media/image72.png)

     - Select **Update** and review the options available in the Membership settings pane.
 When complete, close the pane.

     - Select **Remove** to remove the assignment.

 ## Summary: